 - Connection type – this usually makes the biggest difference, with ADSL, fibre and cable broadband services offering different speeds.
 An ADSL connection will offer average speeds of up to 11Mbps, while the right cable service can max out at 900Mbps.
-Fibre connections offer some of the most varied speeds, which depend on the package you choose, but are most commonly generating speeds of up to 76Mbps.
+Fibre connections offer some of the most varied speeds, which depend on the package you choose, but are most commonly found at speeds of up to 76Mbps.

 - Distance from the cabinet/exchange – if you’re on a fibre to the cabinet (FTTC) connection, the distance from your home to the street cabinet can make a big difference.
 While your broadband connection can still be fibre, a FTTC connection means that the fibre only runs to the cabinet.
 The remaining connection to your home is run on the traditional copper phoneline.
 Copper phonelines lose speed the further they stretch, so you can expect slower speeds if you’re further from the street cabinet.
-If you’re on a fibre to the premises (FTTP) connection, your speeds should not drop over distance, and you’ll typically receive the fastest speeds available, up to 900Mbps.
+If you’re on a fibre to the premises (FTTP) connection, your speeds will not drop over distance, and you’ll typically receive the fastest speeds available, up to 900Mbps.

-- Distance from your router – to get the best connection, you should make sure that your WiFi router is in a good location.
+- Distance from your router – to get the best connection, you should make sure that your Wi-Fi router is in a good location.
 If possible, have it in the room where most of your internet use takes place, and try not to block the signal by putting it in a cabinet, or hiding it behind furniture.
 The fewer obstacles in the way, the better the connection.

 - The number of devices you’re using – if there are lots of you in the home, each using different devices to use the internet, you’re going to slow the connection down for everyone, particularly if you’re streaming 4K, downloading large files or gaming online.